David Merlini: Accidents and injuries

-In 2014 he presents Hyberna, the ice escape in Italy on Canale 5.
-During the escape, the 1 ton ice block breaks, causing a fracture of Merlini's tibia and fibula.
-Merlini calmly thanks the audience for the support, before being rushed to the hospital.
-Few weeks later, he performs a new underwater escape, the "upper body escape", where only his head and torso is submerged underwater, due to the cast on his leg.
+In 2014, he presented Hyberna, the ice escape in Italy, on Canale 5.
+During the escape, the 1-ton ice block breaks, causing a fracture of Merlini's tibia and fibula.
+Merlini calmly thanks the audience for their support before being rushed to the hospital.
+Few weeks later, he performs a new underwater escape, the "upper body escape", where only his head and torso are submerged underwater, due to the cast on his leg.